Greening Business Policy and Practice

 During this group project you will have full access to Johnathan Riopelle (Johnathan.Riopelle@wwu.edu) from Western's Office of Sustainability, who will serve as a project advisor and mentor.
 Johnathan will regularly visit class, and additionally will be 'enrolled' in the course Canvas site in order to provide a mechanism for him to provide direct feedback on your work product as it evolves.

 In this group project several key points related to solid managerial practice should be kept in mind:

-Beyond these course-specific instructions, you are to be as thorough as possible in completing each aspect of the SAF form...and submitting same for a preliminary review.
-Do keep in mind the final SAF application deadline is 04 December.
+Beyond these course-specific instructions, you are to be as thorough as possible in completing each aspect of the SEJF form...and submitting same for a preliminary review.

 Areas considered (in addition to those previously or subsequently mentioned) in grading the group project are listed in the table below.

 |o clarity and conciseness of arguments|

 |o use of theory to support SEJF proposal|